acato-plugins/wp-rest-cache/readme.txt

 * Automated flushing of caches if (some of) its contents are edited.
 * Manual flushing of all caches.
 * Manual flushing of specific caches.
-* Statistics about how many times a cache has been retrieved.
+* A counter how many times a cache has been retrieved.
 * Specifying after what time the cache should be timed out.

 == Installation ==